vicinityh2020/vicinity-get-started/docs/_build/html/_sources/getstarted.rst.txt

     adduser --system --group --no-create-home --shell /bin/sh ogwapi

-4. Putt it all in the right place
+4. Put it all in the right place

   ::